 Don’t punish children for movement – we are in a sedentary, overweight culture stuck behind computer screens, and yet we are programmed to make our kids be STILL in order for them to be “serious” and “really learn”.

-The SweetHeart: For this child, encouragement, support, and a helping hand are so, so important.
+For this child, encouragement, support, and a helping hand are so, so important.
 Whereas you can push for independent work with the HotShot and push to reign in the Class Clown, the Sweetheart child needs to know she/he is not alone in this scary world of newness.
 They would rather explore the world while having safety and security in what they know, so check-ins and affirmation are huge.
 Also, recognize everyone goes at their own pace.
 Pushing this child to achieve and reach goals when they haven’t fully processed will lead to indifference, withdrawal and apathy.
 These children aren’t lazy; they may just choose to go at a different pace.
 Encourage them to move forward, but allow them grace when it’s not on your timeline.

 Tips for the Sweetheart: